Canada Student Visa Guide 2025

 FAQs

-The Student Direct Stream (SDS) is the facility offered to students residing in India, Morocco, China, Philippines, Pakistan, Senegal and Vietnam.
-Provided students meeting the eligibility requirements, the Immigration, Refugees and Citizenship Canada (IRCC) can process student permit applications within 20 calendar days.
+The Student Direct Stream (SDS) is the facility offered to students residing in India, Morocco, China, the Philippines, Pakistan, Senegal and Vietnam.
+Provided students meet the eligibility requirements, Immigration, Refugees and Citizenship Canada (IRCC) can process student permit applications within 20 calendar days.

 chat close Book an Appointment